See what questions

 Read more about causes and Adhd deaths.

 Parental fears about toddler behavior often unfounded: There are many behaviors in infants and toddlers that may give rise to a fear that the child has some form of mental health condition.
-In particular, there is a loss of fear of autism or ADHD in parents....read more »
+In particular, there is a loss of fear of ...read more »

 Rare epilepsy misdiagnosed as ADHD: The less common disorder of temporal lobe epilepsy is a type of epilepsy without physical seizures.
-Some patients suffer from hyperactivity and similar...read more »
+Some patients suffer from hyperactivity and similar symptoms, making a misdiagnosis of ADHD a possibility.
+See temporal...read more »

 Various conditions misdiagnosed as ADHD: The hyperactivity type symptoms that are often diagnosed as ADHD, can also be caused by a number of physical conditions, as reported in the book A Dose of Sanity.
-Some possibilities are chronic long-term exposure to...read more »
+Some possibilities are chronic long-term...read more »

 ADHD diagnosis overlooked hidden nutritional disorder: The book "A Dose of Sanity" reports on a case of a boy diagnosed with ADHD and receiving Ritalin.
-His symptoms included tiredness, irritability, poor growth, and eating...read more »
+His symptoms included tiredness, irritability, poor growth, and eating dirt and unusual foods (a symptom called ...read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services: